Emil Jones III: Illinois State Senate

 Jones also serves as the Treasurer for the Illinois Legislative Black Caucus.

 In September 2022, Jones was indicted on three felony charges, including bribery and lying to federal agents in connection with a scandal involving a company that provides red light cameras for the state of Illinois.
 Jones pled not guilty to the charges.
 Illinois Governor J. B. Pritzker called for Jones to resign his seat.
+The jury deadlocked on all three charges and U.S. District Judge Andrea Wood declared a mistrial.

 Personal life

 Jones is the son of former Illinois Senate President Emil Jones Jr. and Patricia Jones.
 He graduated from Chicago Christian High School before attending Chicago State University and Robert Morris College but did not receive a degree from either institution.
 He is Roman Catholic.

 Before becoming a State Senator, Jones served as an administrator at the Illinois Department of Commerce and Economic Opportunity.